Skip to Content

 State Aid

-• Complete a Free Application for Federal Student Aid (FAFSA) and have financial need as defined by Title IV federal regulations.
+• Complete a FAFSA and demonstrate financial need as defined by Title IV regulations.

 • Be a U.S. citizen or a lawful permanent resident that meets the definition of an eligible non-citizen under State Residency Statutes whose lawful presence in the US has been verified at the time of enrollment.

-• Verify that he or she does not owe a refund or repayment on a State Grant, a Pell Grant, or a Supplemental Educational Opportunity Grants, and is not in default under the Federal Perkins Loan or Federal Stafford Direct Loan Programs.
+• Verify that he or she does not owe a refund or repayment on a state grant, a Pell Grant, or a Supplemental Educational Opportunity Grant, and is not in default under any federal student loan program.

 • Students must maintain a cumulative 2.0 GPA.

-• If the student received the SC Need-based Grant in the previous year, he or she must have earned at least 24 semester hours during the preceding academic year if full-time; 18 semester hours if 3/4 time; and 12 semester hours if 1/2 time.
+• Past recipients of the South Carolina State Need-based Grant must have earned at least 24 semester hours during the preceding academic year if full-time; 18 semester hours if 3/4 time; or 12 semester hours if 1/2 time.

-If your residency and fee payment status changes to non-resident, you will be required to repay the amount of the grant for any enrollment period in which you are no longer classified as a resident and received a State Need Based Grant.
+If a student’s residency and fee payment status changes to non-resident, he or she will be required to repay the amount of the grant for any enrollment period in which the student was no longer classified as a resident yet received a State Need-based Grant.

 The South Carolina Lottery Tuition Assistance Program provides a supplemental resource to South Carolina residents at two-year public or independent institutions.

-• Be enrolled at the time of the grant disbursement as a degree-seeking student in a minimum of six credit hours for the term and be making satisfactory academic progress;
+• Be enrolled at the time of the grant disbursement as a degree-seeking student in a minimum of six credit hours for the term.

-• Verify that he or she does not owe a refund or repayment on a State Grant, Pell Grant or a Supplemental Educational Opportunity Grant and is not in default on a loan under the Federal Perkins Loan or Federal Stafford Loan program;
+• Verify that he or she does not owe a refund or repayment on a state grant, a Pell Grant, or a Supplemental Educational Opportunity Grant, and is not in default under any federal student loan program.

-• Not be a recipient of the HOPE, LIFE or Palmetto Fellows Scholarships.
+• Not be a recipient of the LIFE or Palmetto Fellows Scholarships.

-• After attempting 24 credit hours, earn a minimum 2.0 cumulative GPA by the end of each academic year (fall, spring, and summer terms).
-To retain Lottery Tuition Assistance Program funds, a student must have a 2.0 GPA by the end of the academic year, after attempting 24 hours.
+• After attempting 24 credit hours, a student must earn a minimum 2.0 cumulative GPA by the end of each academic year (fall, spring, and summer terms).

-Students are not eligible to receive Lottery Tuition Assistance for more than one certificate, diploma, or degree earned within any five-year period.
+Students are not eligible to receive funds from the Lottery Tuition Assistance Program for more than one certificate, diploma, or degree earned within any five-year period.

-Lottery Tuition Assistance may be offered for the fall, spring, and summer terms.
-For the current academic year, eligible full-time students, or part-time students enrolled in at least six credit hours may receive up to an established amount each term.
-In calculating the amount, a student is eligible to receive in Lottery Tuition Assistance, all federal grants and the SC Need-based Grant must be offered first.
+Lottery Tuition Assistance (LTAP) may be offered for the fall, spring, and summer terms.
+For the current academic year, eligible students enrolled in at least six credit hours may receive up to an established amount each term.
+Prior to packaging LTAP, students will first be offered federal grants and the SC Need-based Grant if they are eligible, and funding is available.
 The institution at which the student is enrolled will notify each student of the exact amount.
-Please note that amounts are subject to change each term based upon the number of eligible recipients and available funding.
+Please note that LTAP amounts are subject to change each term based upon the number of eligible recipients and available funding.

-If your residency and fee payment status changes to non-resident, you will be required to repay the amount of the LTAP for any enrollment period in which you are no longer classified as a resident and received a Lottery Tuition Assistance Award.
+If a student’s residency and fee payment status changes to non-resident, he or she will be required to repay the amount of the Lottery Tuition Assistance (LTAP) for any enrollment period in which the student was no longer classified as a resident yet received LTAP funds.

 Palmetto Fellows Scholarship

-The Palmetto Fellows Scholarship is a merit-based program recognizing the most academically talented high school seniors and encouraging these students to attend college in the state.
+The Palmetto Fellows Scholarship is a merit-based program recognizing the most academically talented high school seniors and encouraging these students to attend a South Carolina college or university.
 It is administered by the South Carolina Commission on Higher Education (CHE).

-A student must meet ALL of the following minimum requirements before being offered the scholarship:
+Eligible students must meet ALL the following minimum requirements before being offered the Palmetto Fellows Scholarship:

 • Be a U.S. citizen or a lawful permanent resident that meets the definition of an eligible non-citizen under State Residency Statutes whose lawful presence in the US has been verified at the time of enrollment.